Bible Commentary Forever คำอธิบายความเข้าใจในพระคัมภีร์ไทยสำหรับชีวิต

 [48] he is like a man building a house, who dug and went deep, and laid a foundation upon the rock; then a flood having come, the stream burst against that house, and could not shake it: because it had been well built.

-"Rock" refers to the bodily resurrection of Jesus.
+“Rock” here refers to the bodily resurrection of the Lord Jesus.
 He rose up in the body, not in the spirit.
-It is a material body that has risen (the same flesh that was crucified rose from the grave).
+His material body has risen: the same flesh that was crucified rose from the grave.

-"laid a foundation upon".
-Building a foundation means building the faith in the beloved Son of God, and continuing life following that faith as it builds upon the rock.
+“Laid a foundation upon.”
+Building a foundation means building your faith in the beloved Son of God and continuing your life following that faith as it builds upon the rock.

-"stream burst against that house".
-"Stream" here means an attack on the heart that has received the beloved Son of God.
-The faith is shaken because of many talks around, and that person needs to go back again and meditate more on the Word of God to strengthen that faith of heart.
+“Stream burst against that house.”
+“Stream” here means an attack on the heart that has received the beloved Son of God.
+The faith is shaken because of many talks around, and that person needs to go back again and meditate more on the Word of God to strengthen their faith of heart.

-"Could not shake it" also means, when the person goes back and meditates on the Word of God, the faith will be strengthened and those floods cannot shake that faith, the faith that is deep in the soul of a true believer, "because it had been well built".
+“Could not shake it” also means that when the person goes back and meditates on the Word of God, the faith will be strengthened, and those floods cannot shake that faith, the faith that is deep in the soul of a true believer, “because it had been well built.”

 [49] But the one that hears, and does not, is like a man that built a house upon the earth without a foundation; against which the stream burst, and immediately it fell; and the ruin of that house was great.

-"is like a man that built a house upon the earth without a foundation".
-The one that builds their own faith without truly and fully accepting the beloved Son of God, according to what the Holy Word has told us, is like they have faith but do not find the place to hold the faith in the soul.
-They believe in the Bible but do not believe in the Son of God and that is like "without a foundation", because they choose to believe in the verses that they can benefit from, but to believe in the beloved Son of God, they cannot benefit the things of this earth.
+“Is like a man that built a house upon the earth without a foundation.”
+The one who builds their own faith without truly and fully accepting the beloved Son of God according to what the Holy Word tells us is like they have faith but do not find the place to hold the faith in their soul.
+They believe in the Bible but do not believe in the Son of God, and that is like “without a foundation” because they choose to believe in the verses that they can benefit from, but by believing in the beloved Son of God, they cannot benefit the things of this earth.

-"against which the stream burst, and immediately it fell ...".
-As the verse says, when the person tries to fight against the wrong information (enemy of the faith) that comes their way, but they have no right foundation, they will not succeed, and their faith will collapse.
+“Against which the stream burst, and immediately it fell …” This verse says that when the person tries to fight against the wrong information (enemy of the faith) that comes their way, but they have no right foundation, they will not succeed, and their faith will collapse.

 Life and Faith Applications.
-1) As a Christian, there is only one rule to follow, the teaching of the Lord, not the teaching of any person or ruler.
-2) In this chapter it tells us that the Lord stood on a level place and taught the disciples and the multitudes.
+1) As a Christian, there is only one rule to follow: the teaching of the Lord, not the teaching of any person or ruler.
+2) This chapter tells us that the Lord stood on a level place and taught the disciples and the multitudes.
 Read and meditate on the teachings the Lord delivered and apply all His guidelines to your Christian life.